jorenbroekema/suspense-element/README.md

 import 'suspense-element/define';
 ```

-Render the suspense element with a fallback slot, optionally an error slot, and the element that is expected to fire a PendingTaskEvent.
+Render the suspense element with a fallback slot, optionally an error slot.

+> The main element that is expected to fire a `PendingTaskEvent`, see example code further down.

 ```html
 <suspense-element>